LeetLLM

 The agent calls the same tool with the same arguments, gets the same result, and tries again.
 And again.
 And again.

-The fix: Add a maximum iteration count to forcefully terminate the loop after a set number of steps, preventing infinite recursion and bounding the maximum token cost.
+Add a maximum iteration count to forcefully terminate the loop after a set number of steps, preventing infinite recursion and bounding the maximum token cost.
+We pass the user message into our loop and enforce a strict loop boundary.
+If the task is incomplete after these iterations, we return a fallback string instead of hanging forever.

 python